mkrul/pet-registry/project.md

 - Restored color conflict handling in useReportEdit hook
 - Fixed ability to add and remove third color
 - Fixed spacing inconsistency between Species/Breed sections in IdentificationFields to match ColorFields spacing
+- Fixed spacing inconsistency between Second Color and Second Breed sections to maintain consistent vertical rhythm
+- Adjusted spacing for Second and Third Color sections to match Second Breed spacing
+- Moved margin control from AdditionalFieldSet to parent components for more consistent spacing
+- Added consistent margin wrapper to Second Breed section to match Second Color spacing
+- Standardized spacing between sections in ColorFields to match IdentificationFields
+- Removed redundant margin from ColorFields label to maintain consistent spacing with form fields
+- Matched ColorFields spacing with IdentificationFields by using consistent space-y-2 utility